-Matinkylä – Urban metro terminus
+Matinkylä – Urban transport hub

 Matinkylä is a diverse city centre in South Espoo.
 It is one of the fastest-growing districts in the Metropolitan Region.
 The new West Metro line has made Matinkylä a significant public transportation hub.
 Matinkylä is the terminal station of the first stage of the West Metro.
 Integrated into the shopping centre and the metro station, the new indoor bus terminal serves as a convenient transfer point to other parts of Espoo.
 Matinkylä offers a wide range of services and has excellent connections to Helsinki city centre and to other centres in Espoo.

 You can read about Matinkylä development in Finnish from our Finnish website.

 Shopping centre Iso Omena is located in Matinkylä.
 Iso Omena ranks among the three largest shopping centres in Finland with some 200 stores and service providers and a gross leasable area of 100,000 m².
 In addition to interesting stores, the shopping centre will offer a wide range of entertainment services.
 There are 3,000 parking places in the centre.